Bar Business Plan Home

 7. Acquire Necessary Bar Equipment & Supplies - In order to start your bar business, you'll need to purchase all of the necessary equipment and supplies to run a successful operation.

-8. Market & Promote Your Business - Once you have all the necessary pieces in place, it’s time to start promoting and marketing your bar business.
+8. Market & Promote Your Business - Once you have all the necessary pieces in place, it’s time to start promoting and marketing your bar.
 Your marketing strategy should include creating a website, utilizing social media platforms like Facebook or Twitter, and having an effective Search Engine Optimization (SEO) strategy.
 You should also consider traditional marketing techniques such as radio or print advertising.